 The outlook for the fourth quarter of 2018 was downbeat.
 Across the district, 61 percent of lenders expected farm income to decrease, while only 4 percent expected increases.
 The forecast for capital spending was similar, with 63 percent of respondents expecting decreases, but only 35 percent expecting farm household spending to fall.

 Almost half of respondents projected loan demand to increase in the final three months of 2018, while a similar portion expected loan repayment rates to decline, and 44 percent forecast increased renewals and extensions.
-A third of respondents thought that the amount of required collateral on loans would increase.
+Nearly a quarter of respondents thought that the amount of required collateral on loans would increase.